lgrcia/prose/docs/source/tutorials/reduction/reduction.rst

 Telescope setting
 ^^^^^^^^^^^^^^^^^

-We start by setting up the telescope information we need for the reduction, for example some fits keywords that are specific to this observatory plus few specs:
+We start by setting up the :py:class:`~prose.Telescope` information we need for the reduction, for example some fits keywords that are specific to this observatory plus few specs:

 .. code-block:: python3